teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 core-owned write service.
 MB763 mounts `whatis`; the existing `?keyword` parser route enters the same handler.
 Observe leaves the saved historical path solely visible and mutating, while on performs one read, increment and reply.
+MB764 adds a single detached operator portfolio over installed and loaded v3 packages, then accepts `factoids-v3` on `#test` as the first instance-scoped development promotion.
+The promotion creates no boot autoload: explicit `off`/disable/unload remains immediate rollback and restart returns the package to unloaded.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable